stephanieyenyu/AMR_System/README.md

 Three qualifications govern how these should be read.

-**The exception share is a test parameter, not an outcome rate.** 56.1% of packages ended on a non-nominal branch because that is how they were assigned.
-It carries no information about how often a delivery would be refused or time out in service.
+**The exception share is a test parameter, not an outcome rate.** 56.1% of packages were ultimately delivered to non-nominal branches because they were assigned that way.
+This data does not include any information about how often a delivery would be refused or timeout in service.

 **The failure rate characterises the test environment, not the system.** It is also an upper bound: a subset of `*_failed` events record calls the robot executed successfully but